Baripada: Kuliana

-Many paleolithic artifacts are being discovered in this region.
+Many paleolithic artefacts are being discovered in this region.
 Its very near to West Bengal's Medinipore.

 Sitakund Waterfall

-The Sitakund waterfall is one of the another outside attraction tourist place of Simlipal Tiger reserve of Odisha.
+The Sitakund waterfall is another outside attraction tourist place of Simlipal Tiger reserve of Odisha.
 The Sitakund waterfall is located at Mayurbhanj district of Odisha and it is the part of the Simlipal National Park.
 Also this place is the place of Hinduism because the name of the waterfall is Sitakund that is the name of Hindu goddess Sita Devi.

 Transportation

 Baripada railway station was one of the earliest stations in Odisha.
 The ruler of Mayurbhanj, Maharaja Krushna Chandra Bhanjdeo, connected Baripada to the Howrah-Chennai railway corridor by a narrow-gauge rail network, then known as the Mayurbhanj State Railway.
 The first ever airport during the British Raj in Odisha stands to this date at sites of Rajabasa (16 km from city) and Rasgovindpur (60 km from the city) with their 2 km-long runways which were constructed during World War II.

-Now a broad gauge railway line has replaced it which has benefited over 150,000 of this city's population.
-As of now, a Baripada — Rupsa — Balasore DEMU Pgr. train and a superfast express train to the state capital Bhubaneswar runs on daily basis.
+Baripada — Rupsa — Balasore DEMU Pgr. train and a superfast express train to the state capital Bhubaneswar runs on daily basis.
 There's also a weekly train that runs from Baripada to Puri directly.
 A new train to Kolkata from Baripada has been running since 2010.
 The city has also a suburban railway station at Bhanjpur named Bhanjpur railway station.

-Regarding road transport, luxury A/C buses are a popular means of transportation between the cities.
+Regarding road transport, buses are a popular means of transportation between the cities.
 There is connectivity to Bhubaneswar, Puri, Sambalpur, Jharsuguda, Rourkela, Keonjhar, Balasore, Angul, Bolangir, Bhadrak, Cuttack, Jamshedpur, Kharagpur, Ranchi and Kolkata from here.
 The city is 3 km from the starting point of N.H.
 5 (now N.H.
 18) which goes to Chennai.
 There are a wide range of taxis for sightseeing and tours.